A hip dislocation is when the ball of the thigh bone moves out of place within the socket of the pelvic bone. It is not common.

 Things that may raise the risk of this problem are:

-Most hip dislocations are due to accidents.
-The risk may be lowered by:
+Most hip dislocations are due to accidents and cannot be prevented.

 Hendey GW, Avila A. The Captain Morgan technique for the reduction of the dislocated hip.
 Ann Emerg Med.
 2011 Dec;58(6):536-540.